Alyssa-Ma/Schedule.friends/README.md

 	https://reactnative.dev/docs/environment-setup
 3. Choose `React Native CLI Quickstart`
-4. Choose your OS and Android as the target OS.
+4. Choose your computer's operating system as the Development OS and Android as the target OS.
 5. Follow all steps in the `Installing dependencies` section.
 6. Follow all steps in the `Android development environment` section.
 7. Skip the `Creating a new application` section.
+8. Set up the virtual device based on your operating system:
+	#### For Windows
-8. Follow all steps in the `Preparing the Android device` section for either a physical or virtual device.
+	1. Follow all steps in the `Preparing the Android device` section for either a physical or virtual device.
+	#### For Macs
+	1. Download iPhone Simulator.
+	2. Use iPhone 12 with iOS 14.5 on the virtual device.

 [Back to Navigation](#navigation)

 ### Installing Frontend Dependencies